We recommend regular health checks to ensure problems are diagnosed early, and to give you reassurance and peace of mind when your pet is healthy.

 We offer a full local emergency out of hours service.
 Click here for more details.

-We are always happy to attend your pet at home.
+We are always happy to attend your pet at home when time allows.
 However, more complete care is possible at the surgery where all our facilities are at hand.

 Should you request our vets to visit your home, we ask that you contact the surgery before 10 am to discuss your requirements and arrange a home visit.
 An additional charge will be made for home visits.